jboss-switchyard/quickstarts/ear-deployment/README.md

 ## Deploying the EAR

-1. Build the entire quickstart from the root of the ear-deployment module:

-        mvn clean install

-2. Start JBoss AS 7 in standalone-full mode:
+1. Start JBoss AS 7 in standalone-full mode:

         ${AS}/bin/standalone.sh --server-config=standalone-full.xml

-3. Add a JMS user using add-user.sh with username=guest, password=guestp.1, Realm=ApplicationRealm, roles=guest
+2. Add JMS user using add-user.sh with username=guest, password=guestp.1, Realm=ApplicationRealm, role=guest

         ${AS}/bin/add-user.sh

-4. Deploy the EAR
+3. Build and deploy the EAR

-        cd ear-deployment/ear-assembly
-        mvn jboss-as:deploy
+        mvn install -Pdeploy

-## Testing the application
+4. Test the application

-1. Navigate to the order-consumer project

-        cd ear-deployment/order-consumer

-2. Execute the test client

         mvn exec:java

-3. Examine output returned from server.
+5. Undeploy the EAR

+        mvn clean -Pdeploy